 Meaning: All activities are carried out by the three modes of material nature.
 But in ignorance, the ‘self,’ deluded by false identification with the body, thinks itself to be the doer.

 Thus, by reminding Gitacharya’s vAkya, I would ask the ignoramuses to enquire first of all into the validity of their own claim about being the ‘owner of the body.’
 When their claim itself is not correct, why then worry about the modus operandi of the body of a so-called mukta?

 Question 4: The now freed pratyagAtman from Its own imagination of limitation is imperceptible to the senses and mind; therefore, none can see it and call it a mukta…..

-First of all, pratyagAtma is thought to be bound, which is a wrong notion, because pratyagatma being brahman, was never really bound.
+First of all, [the idea that] “pratyagAtma is thought to be bound” is a wrong notion. ‘pratyagAtma’ being brahman, could never be really bound.
 Then what to say about its “now becoming free,” as if it is an event in time? – it is also a wrong notion only.

 Question 4 (Contd.): Thus, there is no entity that can be labeled a ‘jIvanmukta.’

 Let it be so, Sir!
 As I said before, we are least bothered about locating a mukta.
 We are only interested in mukti but not mukta and mukta’s whereabouts.

 Question 5: After the seeker has done shravaNa, manana and nididhyAsana as needed, it is tantamount to say that the manifold (kSetra) just continues on with all business as usual with just a notional change happening in the mind of the former seeker. ‘jIvanmukti’ then gets trivialized to being a mere ‘conceptual’ exercise.